 Now, lets Set WSL distro to use version 2, To this again open Powershell as administrator.

 Run command wsl -l -v to list the available distros in PowerShell

-Now run command wsl –set-version [Distro] 2 to Pick the WSL distribution you wish to convert to WSL 2.
-For example here i have Ubuntu Linux distribution installed and I want to convert it to WSL 2 so the command is wsl –set-version Ubuntu 2
+Now run the command wsl –set-version [Distro] 2 to Pick the WSL distribution you wish to convert to WSL 2.
+For example here I have the Ubuntu Linux distribution installed and I want to convert it to WSL 2 so the command is wsl –set-version Ubuntu 2

-You can run command wsl –set-default-version 2 to set WSL 2 as the default.
+You can run the command wsl –set-default-version 2 to set WSL 2 as the default.